Pulilan

 Bulacan such as San Miguel, Bocaue, Plaridel, Hagonoy and Calumpit.

-With the continuous expansion of Metro Manila, Pulilan is now included in the Greater Manila's built-up conurbation area which reaches San Ildefonso, Bulacan at its northernmost part.
+With the continuous expansion of Metro Manila, Pulilan is part of Manila's built-up area which reaches San Ildefonso, Bulacan at its northernmost part.

 Etymology

 In the beginning, Pulilan is neither its name nor a town.
 History has it that the place is a marshy or swampland which forms part of Pampanga, along the Candaba Bay.
 Because of the vastness of its area, Pulilan was created out of the districts of Baliuag and Quingua (now Plaridel) and coming from the Pampango word "Kengwa", meaning on the other side of the shore or kabilang ibayo.

 In 1794, the place was named San Isidro by the missionary Augustinian friars in honor of San Isidro Labrador, the patron saint of the farmers.
 On January 20, 1796, it was called Pulilan.
-There are no written records how the place is named Pulilan.
-But legend has it that is derived from Pulo ng Ilan, literally, clusters of small communities or isles.
+There are no written records how the place is named Pulilan; but legend has it that is derived from Pulo ng Ilan, literally, clusters of small communities or isles.

 According to Antoon Postma in his "The Laguna Copperplate Inscription (LCI) – A Valuable Philippine Document" this copperplate with inscription discovered at Lumbang River near the Laguna Lake area in Laguna dates back to 900 A.D.
 In this inscription was mentioned the name Puliran, as the old name for southeastern lake area.
 The toponyms or place names Puliran is Pulilan, Bulacan and Pulilan is in Laguna de Bay.
 However, Mr. Postma is convinced in his studies that Pulilan in the LCI is the Pulilan along the Angat River, in the Province of Bulacan, north of Manila.